-We want as many people as possible who visit the SDR website to feel welcome and find the experience rewarding.
+We want as many people as possible who visit the Stokenchurch Dog Rescue website to feel welcome and find the experience rewarding.

 This site has been built using code compliant with W3C standards for HTML and CSS.
 Our website should display correctly in all modern browsers, including Chrome, Firefox, Safari, Opera and Microsoft Edge.

 Our website has also been built to adapt to the screens of modern mobile devices such as iPhone, iPad, or Android phones.

 You can vary the text size by using your browser’s text resize option: in many web browsers, this can be accessed by selecting "View" -> "Text Size" or by pressing Ctrl + and Ctrl - on your keyboard.

 For more information on how to adjust your computer and/or browser settings to improve your ability to consume web content visit the BBC's handy My Web My Way resource at http://www.bbc.co.uk/accessibility/

 Whilst Stokenchurch Dog Rescue strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 When our limited resources permit we will endeavour to seek out solutions that will bring all areas of the site up to the same level of overall accessibility.
 In the meantime should you experience any difficulty in accessing the SDR website, please don't hesitate to email us at firstname.lastname@example.org or contact us on 01494 482695.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).